DiegoAppereira/Coursera_Capstone/README.md

 By Diego A Pereira.

-# Section 1: Introduction/Business Problem
+# Section 1: Business Problem/Scenario

 Business Scenario for Turism